fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/thermometer-gauge.md

 {% embed_chartAnatomy thermometer-gauge.json %}

-## Simple thermometer gauge example
+## Simple Thermometer Gauge Example

 You can use the thermometer gauge shown below as a real-time temperature monitor for the fictional Central Cold Store.